Park Grass Experiment

 The Park Grass Experiment is a biological study originally set up to test the effect of fertilizers and manures on hay yields.
-The scientific experiment is located at the Rothamsted Research in the English county of Hertfordshire, and is notable as one of the longest-running experiments of modern science, as it was initiated in 1856 and has been continually monitored ever since.
+The scientific experiment is located at Rothamsted Research in the English county of Hertfordshire, and is notable as one of the longest-running experiments of modern science, as it was initiated in 1856 and has been continually monitored ever since.

 The experiment was originally designed to answer agricultural questions but has since proved an invaluable resource for studying natural selection and biodiversity.
 The treatments under study were found to be affecting the botanical make-up of the plots and the ecology of the 28000 m² field and it has been studied ever since.
 In spring, the field is a colourful tapestry of flowers and grasses, some plots still having the wide range of plants that most meadows probably contained hundreds of years ago.

 Over its history, Park Grass has: